On linearly ordered sets of chain components: Linearly ordered structures in -posets of continuous systems

-Theorem \ref{main} tells us that: \begin{itemize} \item the chain components poset in Example \ref{cantor__} cannot be linearly and densely ordered, and indeed $CR_f=C$ is not densely ordered in $\mathbb{R}$; \item on the other hand, if we remove from $C$ the set
+Theorem \ref{main} tells us that: \begin{itemize} \item the chain components poset in Example \ref{cantor__} cannot be linearly and densely ordered, and indeed $CR_f=C$ is not densely ordered (in the sense of Def.~\ref{def_dens_ord_}); indeed, if $x$ and $y$ are the two endpoints of any of the open intervals $(x,y)$ removed in the iterative construction of $C$, we have that $(x,y)\cap C=\emptyset$.
+Thus $\mathfrak{C}_f$ is not densely ordered with respect to $\preceq$; \item on the other hand, if we remove from $C$ the set

-we obtain a subset $J\subset C=CR_f$ which is densely ordered in $\mathbb{R}$ and so $(J/E,\preceq)$ is linearly and densely ordered.
+we obtain a subset $J\subsetneq CR_f$ which is densely ordered in $\mathbb{R}$ and so $(J/E,\preceq)$ is linearly and densely ordered.
 Notice, however, that $J$ \emph{is not closed}, which is of course consistent with Theorem~\ref{main}. \end{itemize}